3LawsRobotics/3laws/docs/sources/introduction.rst

 ############

 The 3Laws Robotics Supervisor is a software package that provides a control filter to add collision avoidance without compromising performance.
-The Supervisor contains a diagnostic module that monitors multiple metrics that calculate safety margins and performance.

 Multiple ROS version are supported: